TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sap-hana-large/problemscopingques-sap-hana-large.md

 			"displayLabel": "Please provide additional details",
 			"required": true,
 			"useAsAdditionalDetails": true,
-			"hints": [{
+			"hints": [
+				{
-					"text": "Names of the SAP HANA Instances."
+					"text": "Please provide a brief description of the problem."
 				},
-				{
-					"text": "The IP address of the SAP HANA Instance" },
 				{
 					"text": "Note: Make sure you have selected the subscription which contains the SAP HANA Instance while creating this case"